Debdyut/Algorithm-Interview-Prep/Binary Search/Search Insert Position.md

         }
         // If target lies on left of the middle element else if (nums[mid] > target) {
+            // Update the ceil of target element ceil = mid;
             // Update the right pointer
             end = mid-1;
         }
         // Else if target lies on right of the middle element else {
             // Update the left pointer
             start = mid+1;
         }
     }
-    // Target element not found
-    return -1;
+    // Return the position where the element can be inserted return ceil;
 }
 ```